inframanufaktur/no-11/readme.md

 ## Sponsoring

-We’ve made No. 11 better thanks to the fine folks at [Ultra Tendency](https://www.ultratendency.com) and their commitment to Open.
+We’ve made No. 11 better thanks to the fine folks at [Ultra Tendency](https://www.ultratendency.com) and their commitment to Open Source.

 !["Ultra Tendency – pioneering the future"](.github/img/sponsor-ut.jpg)